 Open technology and security are tightly connected.
-Rather than relying on one company or organization to create a secure solution, open technology allows government and the private sector to work together to create their ideal secure environments.
+Rather than relying on one company or development team to create a secure solution, open technology helps industries like public and private sector work together to create their ideal, secure environments.

-Open technology allows entire industries to agree on standards and encourage their brightest developers to continually test and improve the code.
-Linux® is used widely by the public sector, and SELinux was co-developed by the United States government and Red Hat, among others.
+The open development model allows entire industries to agree on standards and encourage their brightest developers to continually test and improve technology.
+For example, SELinux was co-developed by the United States government and Red Hat, among others.

 Red Hat develops software in collaboration with customers from a range of industries, including government and financial services.
 We use this valuable feedback to build rigorous security protocols into our software.

 Red Hat's unique subscription model gives customers access to a dedicated team of experts who support our technology 24x7.

 Want secure software?
 Test it early and often.

 Our software is some of the most tested in the industry.
 The Red Hat Product Security team proactively identifies weaknesses before they become problems.

 So your software is not only built strong—it's defended, too.Learn more about Red Hat’s Product Security Team

 Continuous upgrades and patches.
 The future of IT security can be found in the many different applications of open source software.

 Open source software is more secure than you think